-If a student fails to meet the terms of probation, or commits an offense serious enough that probation is deemed inappropriate, the student may be placed on suspension.
-The length of the suspension period will not exceed five (5) program days and the student will be placed on suspension from both class and clinical time.

-All time missed while on suspension must be made up after graduation and prior to taking the ARRT Examination.
+If a student does not fulfill the conditions of probation, or engages in an offense serious enough that probation is considered unsuitable, the student may face suspension.
+The duration of the suspension will not surpass five (5) program days, and the student will be suspended from both classroom and clinical hours.
+All time lost during the suspension must be compensated for after graduation and before attempting the ARRT Examination.